Program Overview

 Strategic Objectives

 NASA’s ESD will continuously monitor the commercial SmallSat industry and acquire relevant data to complement NASA's Earth observation data.
 Data that are favorably evaluated and deemed of sufficient value will be purchased by NASA for broader sustained use.
 To facilitate standard scientific collaborations, NASA will seek end-user license agreements (EULAs) to enable broad levels of dissemination and shareability of the commercial data with U.S. Government agencies and partners.
-NASA will maintain an archive of the data acquired from the vendors.
+NASA will maintain an archive of the data acquired from the commercial vendors.

 The scientific community may use commercial datasets that are acquired by NASA for scientific purposes in adherence to vendor-specific terms and conditions.
-All data requests must be approved by CSDA via submitting the authorization request form.
+All data requests must be approved by CSDA by submitting the authorization request form.
 Once verified, the user will be provided with additional information on how to request and access data.

 Vendors